-Qualifications: Graduate Certificate in Migration Law & Practice, Certificates in
+Qualifications Graduate Certificate in Migration Law & Practice and qualifications in

-Management & Training & Assessment and Social Sciences.
+Management & Leadership, Training & Assessment and Social Sciences.
 Associate Fellow of the Australian Institute of Management.
-Member, Australian Institute of across the profit for purpose, government, legal and corporate sectors.
+Member, Australian across the profit for purpose, government, legal and corporate sectors.

-Company Directors.
+Institute of Company Directors.

-Experience: Jo Buontempo has over 25 years senior and executive leadership experience humanitarian resettlement and grant making.
+Experience Jo Buontempo has over 25 years senior and executive leadership experience humanitarian resettlement, and grant making.